lsst/templates/project_templates/technote_aastex/README.md

 ### testn-000/

-The [testn-000](testn-000) directory is an example of a LaTeX-formatted technote.
+The [testn-000](testn-000) directory is an example of a AASTeX-formatted technote.

 ## Files